Everybody dreams of having the perfect excuse for not going to work don’t they.

 - When I got up this morning I took two Ex-Lax in addition to my Prozac.
 Now I can’t get off the john, but I feel good about it.

-- The dog ate my car keys.
-Now we’re going to hitchhike to the vet.
+- The dog went and ate my car keys!
+Now we are going to have to hitchhike all the way to the vet.

 - I’d prefer to remain an enigma.